hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 ---

-An `image_reference` block supports the following:
+An `image` block supports the following:

 * `offer` - (Required) The offer of the platform image or marketplace image used to create the Virtual Machine.
 Changing this forces a new resource to be created.